 Sure, there may be short-term wins in the form of completed projects.

-But over time it eats into a company's recruitment and retention costs as burnt-out employees leave and share their experience with other candidates.
+But over time it hurts company morale and eats into a company's recruitment and retention costs as burnt-out employees leave and share their experience with other candidates.

 Sometimes, pulling a few extra hours is necessary, but how often is too often?

 There are a few revealing signs that your employees are overworked.

 If your keycards system logs people leaving late at night or clocking in shortly after sunrise, it's a sign that their workload may be too high.